Mlars290/creative-collaborations/README.md

 ## 🌟 About the Designer

 **Maria Larson**
-AI Visual Designer
+Visual Designer

-Focused on creating modern, approachable, and professional visuals at the intersection of **design, AI, and personal branding**.
+Focused on creating modern, approachable, and professional visuals at the intersection of **design and personal branding**.

 ---

 *More collaborations will be added as this portfolio grows.*